Q: How long do I have to wait to let my dogs out on the lawn after my lawn has been treated?

 A: We include a pH treatment to adjust the pH of your soil naturally to the ideal level, allowing the healthiest grass to grow and survive.
 The idea of putting large amounts of lime on soil is the incorrect way to adjust your pH level.
 It can take up to five years for your soil to even process that amount of lime.

 Q: Why is Go Green Lawn Services more expensive than some of its competitors?

 A: Our program is all-inclusive.
 We don’t upsell you on services like pH balance and sub-surface insect control.
 We include them for free.
 We also use high quality products, which are more expensive than some of the synthetic products used by other companies.
 Lastly, provide excellent customer service, the same technician all year, and free service calls.

-Q: What are the benefits of taking an organic approach to lawn care?
+Q: What are the benefits of taking an eco-friendly approach to lawn care?